NFL: Sunday's Titans-Steelers game postponed after Titans' coronavirus outbreak

 The NFL has considered rescheduling the Week 4 matchup as early as Monday or Tuesday but it will be contingent on the test results.

-On Tuesday it was revealed that three Titans’ players and five team personnel tested positive after playing the Minnesota Vikings over the weekend.
+It was revealed on Tuesday that three Titans’ players and five team personnel tested positive after playing the Minnesota Vikings over the weekend.

 “Both clubs are working closely with the NFL and the NFLPA, including our infectious disease experts, to evaluate close contacts, perform additional testing and monitor developments,” the NFL said in a statement.

-On Wednesday morning, another player on the Titans had tested positive while the Vikings had no positive cases, the NFL Network reported.
+On Wednesday morning, another player on the Titans had tested positive while the Vikings reported no positive cases, according to the NFL Network.

 The outbreak prompted Commissioner Roger Goodell to send a memo to teams on Tuesday urging them to follow the protocols set up by the league and the players union.